jie980/yelp-dataset-analyze-teamace/README.md

 # How to run

 All general packages related to big data such as the pyspark, pandas, numpy should be pre-installed.
-More detail could refer to
+More detail could refer to [running](.\RUNNING.txt)